 - going off the rails in the Expresión e Interacción Orales,

-- choosing the option you like best rather than that you know best (oh, the linguistic hell has a special circle for those candidates 😠),
+- choosing the options you like best rather than those you know best (oh, linguistic hell has special circle for those candidates 😠),

 - wanting to insert fancy idioms and phrasal verbs even when they are out of place (see punishment above),

 - discovering on the day of the exam that, argh, you barely practised commenting graphs, pictures and tables or specific text genres,

 - finding out you’re not as good at focused listening like you thought you were.

 These are all issues you can prevent by rehearsing.
 I have passed with flying colours several exams, more ominous than DELE B2, and I am no genious at all.
 In fact, I would lose a game of tic-tac-toe with a Gordon Setter. 🐶